 Why Save Money as a Teenager?

 There are many reasons to start saving money as a teen.
 For one, it’s a good habit to get into, especially when you start your career.
-For another, you learn about financial security, which is something lots of people (even adults) don’t know very well.
+For another, you learn about financial security, which many people (even adults) don’t know very well.